liferay/liferay-docs/developer/reference/articles/02-front-end/13-freemarker-variables.markdown

-By default, FreeMarker templates have access to several variables defined in [`init.ftl`](https://github.com/liferay/liferay-portal/blob/7.2.x/modules/apps/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates/init.ftl) that you can use in your themes and web content to access several theme objects, settings, and resources.
-Several of these variables are listed below for
+By default, FreeMarker templates have access to several variables defined in [`init.ftl`](https://github.com/liferay/liferay-portal/blob/7.2.x/modules/apps/frontend-theme/frontend-theme-unstyled/src/main/resources/META-INF/resources/_unstyled/templates/init.ftl) that you can use in your [themes](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction) to access several theme objects, settings, and resources.
+Several of these variables are listed below for reference:
-reference:

 **Common Variables**